History of Australia (1788–1850): Establishment of colony

 On 13 May 1787, the First Fleet of 11 ships and about 1,530 people (736 convicts, 17 convicts' children, 211 marines, 27 marines' wives, 14 marines' children and about 300 officers and others) under the command of Captain Arthur Phillip set sail for Botany Bay.
-A few days after arrival at Botany Bay the fleet moved to the more suitable Port Jackson where a settlement was established at Sydney Cove, known by the Indigenous name Warrane, on 26 January 1788.
+A few days after arrival at Botany Bay the fleet moved to the more suitable Port Jackson where a settlement was established at Sydney Cove, on 26 January 1788.
 This date later became Australia's national day, Australia Day.
 The colony was formally proclaimed by Governor Phillip on 7 February 1788 at Sydney.
 Sydney Cove offered a fresh water supply and a safe harbour, which Philip famously described as:

 being with out exception the finest Harbour in the World [...]
 Here a Thousand Sail of the Line may ride in the most perfect Security.

 Phillip named the settlement after the Home Secretary, Lord Sydney.
 The only people at the flag raising ceremony and the formal taking of possession of the land in the name of King George III were Phillip and a few dozen marines and officers from the Supply, the rest of the ship's company and the convicts witnessing it from on board ship.
 The remaining ships of the Fleet were unable to leave Botany Bay until later on 26 January because of a tremendous gale.
 The new colony was formally proclaimed as the Colony of New South Wales on 7 February.

 The colony included all of Australia eastward of the meridian of 135° East.
 This included more than half of mainland Australia and reflected the line of division between the claims of Spain and Portugal established in the Treaty of Tordesillas in 1494.
 Watkin Tench subsequently commented in A Narrative of the Expedition to Botany Bay, "By this partition, it may be fairly presumed, that every source of future litigation between the Dutch and us, will be for ever cut off, as the discoveries of English navigators only are comprized in this territory".